Technical information about this website’s accessibility

 Non-compliance with the accessibility regulations

-There’s a 15-minute time limit set up within our online forms if there is 15-minutes of inactivity.
+- There’s a 15-minute time limit set up within our online forms if there is 15-minutes of inactivity.
 The user cannot turn off, adjust or extend this expiry time.
 This fails WCAG 2.2.1: Timing adjustable.
 A warning has been added to all our forms to alert users of the time limit.
-It also advises they can register to MyAccount and start a form while logged in, where there is s longer time time of 24minutes and users can save their incomplete form and return to it at a later time or date.
+It also advises they can register to MyAccount and start a form while logged in, where there is a 24-minute time limit and users can save their incomplete form and return to it at a later time or date.

 Disproportionate burden